dachev/shnapps/Readme.md

 ## Installation

     // Create the docroot.
 This is where all of your apps will go.
-For example:
     $ mkdir -p /path/to/your/docroot

     // Clone the shnapps repo.
     $ git clone git@github.com:dachev/shnapps.git
     $ cd shnapps

-    // Create config file.
+    // Create the config file.
     $ cp config.txt.js config.js

     // Edit configuration.
 Make sure to set docroot to the path from step 1.